Explore the latest HR statistics that drive employee engagement and company growth. Stay ahead with actionable insights for modern workplaces.

-In today’s modern world, most organizations operate on a standard 9 to 5 schedule.
-This means that employees work set days (usually Monday through Friday) and set hours (usually 9 a.m. to 5 p.m.)
-However, have you, your HR department, or your hire-level managers ever thought of trialing any alternative work schedules?
-If so, you’ve come to the right place.
+Many organizations still operate on a standard 9-to-5 schedule.
+This means that employees work set days (usually Monday through Friday) and set hours (usually 9 a.m. to 5 p.m.).

-This article will explain the intricacies, pros, and cons of one of the fastest-growing work plans, the 9/80 schedule.
-We’ll outline why many companies are changing their traditional models for this new format.
+This blog post explains the intricacies, pros, and cons of one of the fastest-growing work plans, the 9/80 schedule.
+We’ll outline why many companies are changing their traditional models and hours of work for this new format.

-Additionally, we tell you how you can integrate and trial this new type of structure into your own company so that you can see if this schedule would prove productive, engaging, and beneficial to your own workforce.
-Sounds good?
+Additionally, we’ll also explore how you can integrate and trial this new type of structure into your own company.
+After all, this schedule could prove productive, engaging, and beneficial to your own workforce.
+It might even result in a better work-life balance for you and your employees.
+Sound intriguing?
 Great, let’s get started.

 Some organizations have decided to jump aboard this new model of working in the hope that it will boost employee productivity and engagement.
-The standard scheduled workweek simply isn’t right for many employees and companies, particularly in this day and age when many people work from home or at least in a hybrid remote model.
+The standard scheduled workweek might no longer work for all employees and companies, particularly in this day and age when many people work from home or at least in a hybrid remote model.

 With that in mind, researching, trialing, and communicating various styles of working is a necessity for any forward-thinking business.

-There are making advantages to altering your traditional work model and in particular, augmenting it to follow the 9/80 work schedule.
+There can be many advantages to altering your traditional work model and in particular, augmenting it to follow the 9/80 work schedule.
 Let’s examine some of them.

 Every worker can relate to feeling worn down by the monotony of the working world.
-Getting up at the same time, being on the clock for the same hours, and returning home every evening can feel boring and get old pretty quick.
-This sense of unenthusiasm can inspire procrastination, tiredness, and lack of motivation among workforces.
+Getting up at the same time, being on the clock for the same hours, and returning home every evening can feel boring and quickly get old.
+This sense of unenthusiasm can inspire procrastination, tiredness, and a lack of motivation in the workforce.

-However, many employees who operate within the 9/80 schedule view the additional day off it yields as a well-earned reward.
-As you are probably aware as an HR specialist, there is no understating the importance of rewards and recognition within the working world, and this day off incentivizes higher levels of productivity and enthusiasm.
+Within the 9/80 schedule, the additional day off it provides is highly valued by employees, who perceive it as a well-deserved reward.
+As an HR specialist, you understand the significance of rewards and recognition in the workplace, and this day off serves as a strong incentive for higher levels of productivity and enthusiasm among employees.

 So, if this new form of working is so incredible, then you might find yourself wondering why every organization and HR department hasn’t just abandoned their traditional models in return for this new one.

-Well, the truth is, implementing a new work schedule into a company, particularly larger companies that operate on multiple time zones and are in contact with various external bodies, is a massive undertaking.
-We’ve outlined some of the potential disadvantages below.
+Well, the truth is, implementing a new work schedule into a company, particularly larger companies that operate in multiple time zones and are in contact with various external bodies, is a massive undertaking.
+We’ve outlined some of the potential downsides to a compressed workweek.

 Sure, this new method of working will give you two extra days a month, but it also requires you to work longer hours on the days that you are in the office.
-Maintaining engagement, interest, and loyalty on a schedule consisting of long hours like this can be a real struggle for certain employees, particularly if your workforce is generally stationary.
+Maintaining engagement, interest, and loyalty on a schedule consisting of a condensed number of hours like this can be a struggle for certain employees, particularly if your workforce is generally stationary.

-Small companies with few employees may find it impossible to master the 9/80 schedule.
+Small companies with fewer employees may find it impossible to integrate the 9/80 schedule into their business operations.
 First off, there may not be enough employees to split the day off and increase coverage.
 In other circumstances, employers may have just enough employees to split them into two teams, but not enough for each team to handle the work throughout their shifts.
 This can result in detrimental staffing gaps.

 As the saying goes, different strokes for different folks, and there is nowhere that this phrase rings more true than in the working environment.

-Almost all adults should be familiar with what the traditional 40-hour workweek looks like.
+Almost all adults will be familiar with what the traditional 40-hour workweek looks like.
 However, this new model looks a little different from that.
-Here’s an example of this new model over a two-week period and including 8 hour days and 9 hour days.
+Here’s an example of how this type of schedule looks over a two-week period and including 8-hour days and 9-hour days.